HackingIntoYourHeart/Unoriginal-Rice-Patty/README.md

 *This is for educational purposes only.
 I am in NO WAY liable for any actions executed by means of the contents within this repository.
 PLEASE use responsibly.*

 This attack seems to affect EVERY Honda/Acura vehicle with remote/wireless radio entry.
-Honda does *NOT* ever institue a rolling code system and *ONLY* manufactures systems with static keys meaning there is NO layer of security.
+Honda does *NOT* ever institue a rolling code system and *ONLY* manufactures systems with static codes meaning there is NO layer of security.

 ## Summary:
-A hacker can gain complete and unlimited access to locking, unlocking, controlling the windows, opening the trunk, and starting the engine of the target vehicle where the only way to prevent the attack is to either never use your keys or, after being compromised (which would be difficult to realize), resetting your keys at a dealership.
+A hacker can gain complete and unlimited access to locking, unlocking, controlling the windows, opening the trunk, and starting the engine of the target vehicle where the only way to prevent the attack is to either never use your fob or, after being compromised (which would be difficult to realize), resetting your fob at a dealership.

 ## The Attack:
 Simply capturing the signal sent from a FOB is enough to gain at least *some* control of the vehicle.
 If the target locks their vehicle, all it takes is